ElementsProject/lightning/doc/lightning-sendpay.7.md

 (which must be provided) for each **sendpay** with matching *payment_hash* must be equal, and **sendpay** will fail if there are already *msatoshi* worth of payments pending.

+The *localofferid* value indicates that this payment is being made for a local send_invoice offer: this ensures that we only send a payment for a single-use offer once.

+*groupid* allows you to attach a number which appears in **listsendpays** so payments can be identified as part of a logical group.
+The *pay* plugin uses this to identify one attempt at a MPP payment, for example.

+*payment_metadata* is placed in the final onion hop TLV.

 Once a payment has succeeded, calls to **sendpay** with the same *payment\_hash* but a different *msatoshi* or destination will fail;